HOME

 The 1851 Census

-Ann and Emma Land
+1. Ann Land, widow of Charles Land and her daughter, Emma Land

 Ann Land and her daughter, Emma, were listed in the 1851 census at 30 Terrace Street, Little Holbeck as follows: